West Australian Football League: Top 25 Players over the Past 25 years

-In March 2012, the Top 25 players over the Past 25 Years were announced, to recognise the WAFL performances of players, rather than the performances of Western Australian players in the AFL.
-The judges were The West Australian's sports reporter Ross Lewis, Football Budget editor Tracey Lewis, Claremont CEO Todd Shimmon, former players Clint Roberts, Bill Monaghan, Todd Ridley plus historians Greg Wardell-Johnson and Steve Davies.
+In March 2012, the Top 25 players over the Past 25 Years were announced to recognise the WAFL performances of players rather than the performances of Western Australian players in the AFL.
+Judges were The West Australian sports reporter Ross Lewis, Football Budget editor Tracey Lewis, Claremont CEO Todd Shimmon, former players Clint Roberts, Bill Monaghan and Todd Ridley, and historians Greg Wardell-Johnson and Steve Davies.